User Guide

 Review extracted results

-After the evaluation completes, a table displays each selected document with the extracted value shown next to the file name.
+After the test completes, a table with four columns displays each selected document with the extracted outputs and user feedback shown next to the file name.

 The "Evaluate attribute" page with the "Review" button highlighted.

-• The page highlights where the value was extracted.
+• On the left, the document viewer highlights the location in the file where the value was extracted.

 The document citation with the in-document location highlighted and the text of the extraction beside it.

-Reviewing multiple documents helps reveal whether extraction behavior is consistent or requires adjustment.
+Reviewing multiple documents helps you confirm whether the extraction is consistent or needs adjustment.

 Refine the attribute